Activity: Blowin' in the wind

 - Art & design; weather, climate & atmosphere

 Windsocks are great for both spring and fall.
-Not only are windsocks beautiful to look at, your child can use them to identify which direction the wind is coming from.
+Your child can use them to identify what direction the wind is coming from, and windsocks are beautiful to look at.
 Follow these instructions to guide your child as she creates a colorful windsock:

-- Have your child cut various shapes from different colored pieces of paper or tin foil and glue them onto the outside of a piece of construction paper.
+- Have your child cut various shapes from different colored pieces of paper or foil and glue them onto the outside of the tube or cup.
 Continue to decorate using glitter, sparkly stickers, sequins, etc.

 - Cut 14-inch strips of crepe paper streamers or strips of fabric and glue to the inside bottom of the windsock.